Discrete homogeneity and ends of manifolds: Introduction

 Note that a compact space is (strongly) discrete homogeneous iff it is (strongly) $n$-homogeneous for any $n.$ However, any infinite discrete space $X$ is strongly $n$-homogeneous for every positive integer $n$, but not discrete homogeneous.

-Recall also that a space $X$ is called {\it strongly locally homogeneous} if it has a basis of open sets $\mathcal B$ such that for every $U\in\mathcal B$ and any two points $x$ and $y$ in $U$ there exists a homeomorphism $f\colon X\to X$ such that $f(x) =y$ and $f$ is identity on $X\setminus U$ \cite{F}.
+We say that a homeomorphism $f\colon X\to X$ is \textit{supported} on a set $U$ if $f$ is the identity on $X\setminus U.$ Recall also that a space $X$ is called {\it strongly locally homogeneous} (br.
+SLH) if it has a basis of open sets $\mathcal B$ such that for every $U\in\mathcal B$ and any two points $x$ and $y$ in $U$ there exists a homeomorphism $f\colon X\to X$ supported on $U$ and such that $f(x) =y$ \cite{F}.

+By an {\it $m$-manifold} we mean a space locally homeomorphic to $\mathbb R^m$.
 Note that any manifold is strongly locally homogeneous.

 \begin{rem} {\rm It was shown in \cite{Ba} that a connected strongly locally homogeneous space, no two-point subset of which separates it, is strongly $n$-homogeneous for any $n$.
 Therefore any compact connected manifold is strongly $n$-homogeneous for any $n$, and hence strongly discrete homogeneous.} \end{rem}